isomerpages/moe-hougangsec/_quick-links/PLD Initiative/Personal Learning Device (PLD) Initiative.md

 <p>Billing and Payment</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>via SAM, Giro, or Cheque/Cash payment to school after receiving the bill
+<p>via AXS, Giro, or Cash payment to school after receiving the bill
 <br>(If you are using Giro, please ensure that there are sufficient funds
-for the deduction)</p>
+in the bank account for the deduction)</p>
 </td>
 </tr>
 <tr>